Frozen (Madonna song): Composition and recording

 The song begins with austere, classical strings while the chord progression emphasizes tonic, submediant and flattened leading-tone chords.
 For the second phrase, which includes a dramatic crescendo, rhythm and ambient electronic effects are added gradually.
 Santiago Fouz-Hernández and Freya Jarman-Ivens, authors from Madonna's Drowned Worlds, commented that the song is strongly inspired by different forms of classical music, notably contemporary classical music such as neoromanticism, as well as Italian opera composers and pieces such as Giacomo Puccini's Madama Butterfly and Giuseppe Verdi's Aida.
-Madonna's vocals throughout the song lack vibrato, and have drawn comparisons to medieval music.
+Madonna's vocals have drawn comparisons to medieval music.

 Tom Ewing of Freaky Trigger described Orbit's drum and electronic programming as "extraordinarily abstract for a global smash – a kind of cold, bassless dub approach, where the gaps, echoes and drop-outs matter as much as the beats, which spread sharply, like sudden cracks on a frozen surface.
 They need Armstrong's strings to hold the song together.
 And those strings in turn – a dark, Arctic sea of swells and crests – need the beats to sound more perilous than comforting."

 Lyrically, the song is about a cold and emotionless man.
 In the first verse, Madonna enters in a medium range, 'You only see what your eyes want to see'.
 In the chorus, dance rhythm and ambient sounds are added.
 In the second verse, more visceral lyrics are added, like 'Love is a bird, she needs to fly'.
 During the bridge, a broad, string lines provide instrumental commentary on the lyrics.
 The song ends with a string ostinato that simply fades away, without fully resolving to the tonic chord.
 In an interview with The New York Times, Madonna commented that the lyrics to "Frozen" are built around "Retaliation, revenge, hate, regret, that's what I deal with in "Frozen".
 Everyone's going to say, 'That's a song about Carlos' [her ex-boyfriend], but it's not really; it's just about people in general".

 "Frozen" was recorded along with the rest of the album at Larrabee North Studio in North Hollywood, California.
 It was mastered by Ted Jensen at Sterling Studios in New York.
 The DAT contained the main portion of the song recordings, as well as preliminary demo sessions in Madonna's house in New York, as well as Hit Factory Studios where Madonna first sang the song.
 Like most of the album, "Frozen" was recorded on a Roland Juno-106.
 Madonna and Orbit had conducted a drummer session in Los Angeles, but it did not work out.
 So he contacted Fergus Gerrand who played drum samples for him in London.
 Orbit fed them in his workstation and cut them manually, instead of using auto-editing software like ReCycle.